E54066133/GOOGLE_HPS_SmartHome/README.md

 ## Function_merged
-A program that accomplishes the function which decides to turn on(off) the wireless switch when we detect users get home.
+Function_merged.py accomplishes the function which decides to turn on(off) the wireless switch when we detect users get home and send a warning message when we detect a stranger.